-The Personal Allowance – the amount you can earn before paying Income Tax – increases on 6th April 2019 to £12,500 (from £11,850).
-This will lead to a small reduction in tax of £130 a year for most people.
-The threshold for paying the Higher Rate of income tax (which is 40%) will increase to £50,000 (from £46,350).
-This amount includes the increased Personal Allowance.
+The Personal Allowance – the amount you can earn before paying any Income Tax – remains at £12,500 for the 2020/21 tax year.
+The threshold for paying the Higher Rate of income tax (which is 40%) also remains at £50,000.
+This amount includes the Personal Allowance.

 You can check out our tax rates and thresholds article for more information on the income tax rates.

-If you have any questions about how these amounts have been calculated, or you’d like your limited company to pay you more, then you should speak to an accountant for tailored advice.
+If you have any questions about how these amounts have been calculated, or you’d like your limited company to pay you more in salary, then you should speak to an accountant for tailored advice.
 If you don’t have an accountant or are looking to switch, give our friendly team a call on 0333 311 8000 or arrange a free consultation.

 Scottish Income Tax